rusiaaman/wcgw/README.md

 [![codecov](https://codecov.io/gh/rusiaaman/wcgw/graph/badge.svg)](https://codecov.io/gh/rusiaaman/wcgw)

 ## Updates
+- [8 Jan 2025] Context saving tool for saving relevant file paths along with a description in a single file.
+Can be used as a task checkpoint or for knowledge transfer.

 - [29 Dec 2024] Syntax checking on file writing and edits is now stable.
 Made `initialize` tool call useful; sending smart repo structure to claude if any repo is referenced.
 Large file handling is also now improved.

 - [9 Dec 2024] [Vscode extension to paste context on Claude app](https://marketplace.visualstudio.com/items?itemName=AmanRusia.wcgw)